Address: Britannia Stadium, Stanley Matthews Way, Stoke on Trent ST4 4EG

 Pubs and Grub

-Not a lot of parking is near the ground and you need to book to use the official car park; a nightmare to get out of.
-300 parking spaces are at Screwfix Direct (ST4 8GR) for £4.
+Not much parking is near the ground and need to book to use the official car park; a nightmare to get out of.
+300 parking spaces are at Screwfix (ST4 8GR) for £4.
 It’s a mile away and gives a quicker getaway onto the A50 after the game.